bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 **Simple/Regional Mines** have applications for mining activities (Notice of Work) submitted under 10.1.1.
 Generally this includes mine in production by mine type placer, sand & gravel/aggregate pits, quarries for construction aggregate, and industrial mineral quarries.
 Also within regional mines are application for exploration projects which occurring prior to production, which includes mining activities for exploration for mineral and coal, under 9.2.1/9.1.1.

-**Complex/Major Mines** have application for mining activities under 10.1.2 for surface or underground development or production for coal and mineral mines, or major modifications /expansions of existing producing coal and mineral mines, or underground exploration requiring excavation, large pilot projects, bulk samples, trial cargos and test shipments.
+**Complex/Mines** have application for mining activities under 10.1.2 for surface or underground development or production for coal and mineral mines, or major modifications /expansions of existing producing coal and mineral mines, or underground exploration requiring excavation, large pilot projects, bulk samples, trial cargos and test shipments.

 **Definitions**

-* 	**Major** Proposed major mines (e.g., metal and coal mines as well as some large aggregate and industrial minerals operations), major expansions/upgrades to existing mines, and some large-scale exploration/development projects require approval under the Mines Act as per part 10 of the Health, Safety and Reclamation Code for Mines in British Columbia (the Code).
+* 	**Major** Proposed Mines (e.g., metal and coal mines as well as some large aggregate and industrial minerals operations), major expansions/upgrades to existing mines, and some large-scale exploration/development projects require approval under the Mines Act as per part 10 of the Health, Safety and Reclamation Code for Mines in British Columbia (the Code).

 * 	**Coordinated Authorizations** are referred by the Chief Permitting Officer (CPO) to manage projects that require multiple permits – for example, a Mines Act permit to construct and operate an outfall and an EMA permit to discharge from it.
 There are three different routes for a project to come into the coordinated authorizations process: